Invasive ductal carcinoma of the breast

 How is this diagnosis made?

 The diagnosis of invasive ductal carcinoma is usually made after a small sample of the tumour is removed in a procedure called a biopsy.
 The tissue is then sent to a pathologist for examination under a microscope.
-You may then be offered additional surgery to remove the tumour completely.
+You may then be offered additional surgery to remove the tumour altogether.

 Nottingham histologic grade